 When the power lines go down, radio stations stop transmitting and the internet stops working; there is one line of emergency communication that will still be alive and well.

 Ham Radio is something that’s not often discussed on survival websites, but in my opinion, it plays a key role in your efforts to be prepared.

 In a survival situation, knowledge is a very valuable asset.
 The ability to know what’s going on around you will be extremely important in just about any survival situation you might find yourself in.
 Having this knowledge will definitely give you a leg up in a survival situation.

 A good survival plan must include some type of emergency communications equipment.
 The ability to send and receive information in a disaster is vital to being able to survive that situation.

-In my opinion there really is only one way to go, and that is to invest in some top quality HAM Radio equipment.
+In my opinion, there really is only one way to go, and that is to invest in some top quality HAM Radio equipment.
 Forget about those crappy emergency walkie-talkies or anything that’s marketed as a “Survival Radio”.
-In my opinion 99% of these things are completely garbage and are almost completely useless in a real word survival scenario.
+In my opinion, 99% of these things are complete garbage and are almost completely useless in a real word survival scenario.

 The ability to send and receive information, from just about anywhere in the world, is far more valuable than anything you will be able to get out of a so-called “Survival Radio”.

 Why choose HAM Radio for your Survival Communications?